This is a preview of the content in our Greek Islands app. Get the app to:

 Thássos

-Pines, beaches and an ancient city
+Pines, sands and an ancient city

 An island crowned with forests and lying in the sea like the backbone of an ass.
 Archilochos, 7th century BC

-Thássos, Greece’s northernmost island, ringed with soft beaches and mantled with pinewoods, plane trees, walnuts and chestnuts.
+Thássos, Greece’s northernmost island, is ringed with soft beaches and mantled with pinewoods, plane trees, walnuts and chestnuts.
 Unlike the other Aegean islands, it is rarely afflicted by the wind, but has a moist climate, much subject to lingering mists; on hot days the intense scent of pines by the sea casts a spell of dreamy languor.

 History